Version 2.0 11th January 2019

 We use information held about you in the following ways:

-– to use your information for market research in any field, including market, health, lifestyle, scientific, or technical research;
+– to process your information for market research in any field to be used in an anonymised format, including market, health, lifestyle, scientific, or technical research;

 – to publish the results of our opinion polls on our website, to include statistical data from your participation such as your location and other opinion polls that you have participated in;

 – to allow you to participate in interactive features of our service;

 – to provide you with advertising or marketing information, products or services which we feel may interest you;

 – to ensure that content from our website is presented in the most effective manner for you and for your computer;

 – to verify you are eligible to use our services;

 – to notify you about changes to our service;